Melbourne for Kids 2023: 50+ Kids Activities in Melbourne

 Just over an hour from Melbourne, this water park makes the perfect day out with the kids if you are looking to get out of the city.

 Read More: Adventure Park

 Kryal Castle is a medieval Adventure Park where myths, legends, and fairy tales come alive.
+It is such a unique day out for the whole family.
 Get lost in the labrynth, visit the Wizards workshop, have a go at knight school, watch the royal joust, and more!

 Read more: Kryal Castle

 Melbourne has some amazing beaches.
-Take a picnic and head to Williamstown or Brighton.
-Spend the day down on the Mornington Peninsula, or if you like the ocean, head to the Great Ocean Road.
+Take a picnic and head to Williamstown, Brighton.
+Spend the day down in Mornington or if you like the ocean, head to the Great Ocean Road.

 Read More: Best Beaches in Melbourne